 Opinions diverge, and many different strategies can be employed to study aging, yet I feel that the two most important questions in gerontology are: 1) What controls the rate of aging among mammals?
 This can refer to genetic differences between individuals (i.e., different people) but the major question to is: Why does a mouse age 30 times faster than a human being?
 2) What changes in a person from age 30 to age 70 to increase the chance of dying by roughly 30-fold?
 Addressing these two questions would give us the basic knowledge to start thinking about therapies against the aging process as a whole.
 By knowing which mechanisms control the pace of age-related debilitation we will know which pathways we need to target to delay aging.
 Likewise, by identifying the differences between young and old persons that so markedly increase the mortality we may find mechanisms that we can target through therapies, even if discriminating between causes and effects of aging will continue to prove troublesome.

 At present, we know very little about both 1) and 2).
 The little we know about the changes people endure as they age come from studies at the level of tissues and organs, as described before.
 That is, we know of specific age-related changes and functional declines but we do not know why those happen, what are the underlying mechanisms causing those events or how changes at different biological levels (i.e., molecular, cellular, tissue, etc.) influence each other.
 At a cellular and genetic level, our knowledge of the aging process has grown in recent decades but it still limited and controversial.
 For example, our knowledge of the role of cellular changes in aging remains a subject of controversy.
 Related to 1) progress has been made in model organisms in understanding the genetic regulators of aging within species.
 Hundreds of genes have been shown to modulate aging in model systems in recent years, though much work remains to understand how they interact with each other, how they work as a whole to influence the aging phenotype.
 To facilitate such studies our lab has developed the GenAge database of aging-related genes (reviewed in de Magalhaes et al., 2009b).
 However, the effects of these aging-related genes are modest when compared to species differences in aging of which we know almost nothing about in terms of mechanisms.
 Some evidence from comparative genomics actually suggest that genes regulating aging within species, such as the GH/IGF-1 axis, are highly evolutionary conserved and are unlikely to determine species in aging (de Magalhaes and Church, 2007).
-Not surprisingly, the focus of our lab has been largely on 1) and 2).
+Not surprisingly, the focus of my lab has been largely on 1) and 2).
 For example, to help address 2) we developed the Digital Ageing Atlas.
 Overall, I think gerontologists must first begin to answer these questions before we can start devising more powerful anti-aging therapies (Fig. 1).

 Figure 1: Methodologies for studying human aging.
 Variation is the basis for studying any phenomena and aging is no exception.
 On one hand we may use a comparative biology approach to understand why different species age at different paces (and to a lesser degree study differences in longevity between individuals of the same species).
 In parallel, we may study the changes people, or animals, endure while they age (de Magalhaes and Toussaint, 2004b).
 Facilitating such studies are a variety of high-throughput -omics technologies (reviewed in de Magalhaes, 2009).
 With next-generation sequencing we can sequence hundreds of genomes as well as study the expression of thousands of genes as humans, or animals, age (reviewed in de Magalhaes et al., 2010).
 Notice how the area of the circles decreases as we study species progressively more distant to humans, since it is expected that species evolutionary more distant from humans are less likely to share mechanisms of aging that are relevant in humans.

 One crucial aspect of research on aging, which is sometimes overlooked by researchers including myself, is that our work should deal with human aging.
 Aging in model organisms is irrelevant if it is not applicable to humans.
 Some mechanisms of aging identified in model organisms may be relevant to human aging while others may not, but discriminating between the two is often impossible, as argued elsewhere.
-As such, and while no doubt model systems will continue to be of paramount importance for research on aging, it is imperative we keep a skeptical mind when analyzing data from model organisms, particularly non-mammalian models (de Magalhaes and Toussaint, 2002 & 2004b).
+As such, and while no doubt model systems will continue to be of paramount importance for research on aging, it is imperative we keep a skeptical mind when analyzing data from model organisms, particularly non-mammalian models (de Magalhaes and Toussaint, 2002 & 2004b; de Magalhaes, 2014b).